In a market with more buyers than sellers, you are going to run into competition on homes you are writing offers on.

 When Should I Use an Escalation Clause?

 The escalation clause is best used when there are multiple offers on a home and you do not think that there will be a time for any more back and forth with the seller.
+It is also important to make sure that the seller will consider an offer with escalation.

 These clauses and addenda are much more common in seller’s markets with more buyers wanting to buy than homes for sale.